MorenoLaQuatra/transformers-tasks-templates/README.md

 Each folder also the `data` subfolder that contains some examples of tsv files with the correct format.

 ---

 ## TODO

 - [x] Modify the management of the tokenizer.
 It is currently loaded in the dataset class.
 It should be loaded in the `train_test.py` script.
 - [ ] Translation example
-- [ ] Add a demo notebook/script to run inference on the trained model (each task).
+- [ ] Add a demo notebook/script to run inference on the trained model (each task - using pipelines).
 - [x] Add parameters to fine-tune the model on a custom dataset (e.g., csv file).
 - [x] Update the main README.md file to include links to the task-specific README.md files and a description of the repository.
 - [x] Manage push_to_hub() method to push the trained model to the hub (use argparse to specify the name of the repository).
 - [ ] Add non-language tasks (e.g., audio classification, image classification, etc.).
-- [ ] Make repository public.
+- [x] Make repository public.